How to apply

 Stage 1: You submit an application in English.
 Inform yourself what is required knowledge before deciding whether you should apply.
 Also check the FAQ section.

-To apply, your documents have to be submitted before the deadline.
 Submit the following documents in the order given below via email as one PDF attachment, not larger than 5 MB, unzipped, with no more than 30 pages in good resolution.
 Attachments without a coherent email text accompanying your application file are relegated to the SPAM folder for security reasons and deleted.

-• Motivation letter: Explain your motivation in English and to the point, following letter writing conventions (we do request a letter, i.e. the format of a letter with ALL its parts needs to be there for the letter to be acceptable).
-Explain why you want to study Medical Life Sciences and why you think you would be a successful student in your own words.
-Texts copied from the internet or fellow-applicants with adaptations are not acceptable.
+Explain why you want to study Medical Life Sciences, why you would be a successful student.
+Texts copied from the internet or fellow applicants with adaptations are not acceptable.
 The letter must not exceed two A-4 pages and use the following specifications: font Arial 11 pt, line spacing 15 pt, all margins 2 cm.

 • CV: Provide a current CV with the following specifics: Font = Arial, font size = 11 pt, line spacing = 15 pt, all margins 2 cm